fairandsmart/right-consent/_docs/01-quick-start-guide.md

 Now, **perform some modifications** on the available sample consents and/or preferences.
 Notice that changes are stacked, waiting until you commit those modifications.
 As long as the stacked operations are not actually committed, nothing is effective for the end-customer.

 When everything is done you can **commit changes** and you may choose to **notify the customer** that something has changed on his consents/preferences by sending him an email.
-That email will contain an attached receipt but also a link that will allow the customer to access a specific user interface, similar to the operator one, allowing him to **make his own choices**.
-That user interface can be disabled.
-You can also access the outgoing SMTP server interface to check sent email.
+That email will contain an attached receipt but also a link that will allow the customer to **make his own choices**.
+There is two types of user access provided by the software : a dedicated web interface similar to the operator one (requires authentication at user level) and a simple online form (no authentication required).
+In the quick start instance, you can access the outgoing SMTP server interface to check sent email without using real recipient as shown in the screencast.

-//TODO Screencast 3 - Commit changes and notify by email, consult email in outgoing smtp
+{% include video id="1XdpCbyZu4itjMqqfWVNhuKeIYWqZ7P7O" provider="google-drive" %}

 ## Doing more